AlexanderGriego/AG_Website/Security.md

 - Steps to reproduce
 - Any suggested fixes

-We will review the report and respond as quickly as possible.

 ## Supported Versions

 This project is maintained on a best-effort basis.
 Security fixes will be applied to the `main` branch.